B00kn/NEWSFARM/README.md

 We selected some data from the dataset as samples, click [here](https://github.com/B00kn/NEWSFARM) to get.

 ## Download
 We split the corpus into three parts, including training, validation and test set.
-The data can be downloaded from the link [here](https://pan.baidu.com/s/1fWg-zdACqUE_DxNHRnbjNw).
+The data can be downloaded from the [link](https://pan.baidu.com/s/1fWg-zdACqUE_DxNHRnbjNw).

 The password is "iie1".